2shrestha22/lineage-call-recording-enabler/README.md

 * After all the files have been copied, reboot the device:
 `adb reboot`

-## Build it yourself (optional)
+## Build it yourself (OPTIONAL)
 You can compile overlay APK and package it to flashabel zip magisk module yourself.
-A prebuilt overlay APK can be found in `flashable/system/vendor/overlay/lineage-dialer-rro.apk`.
+A prebuilt overlay APK can be found in `recovery/system/vendor/overlay/lineage-dialer-rro.apk`.

 ### Compile overlay APK